Prerequisites and Requirements for a Biomedical Engineering Major

 A bachelor's-level program provides students with a basic understanding of biology, chemistry, physics, and mathematics.
 Students also delve into classroom and laboratory study of human biomechanics and medical systems.
-Biomedical engineering majors may choose to concentrate their program in the areas of biomechanics, biomaterials and bioinstrumentation.

 The courses in a bachelor's degree in biomedical engineering are heavily rooted in biology, chemistry and other physical sciences.
 Students are also exposed to lab equipment and computer applications used in the biomedical industry.
 Common courses include:

 - Biological science

 - Biomedical engineering and signal processing

 - Ethics and healthcare